 No doubt in my mind where you belong.

-As he pulls up in front of your house, his heart beats quickly.
-He just wants to see you…talk with you.
+As he pulled up in front of your house, his heart beat quickly.
+He just wanted to see you…talk with you.
 He needed to try to repair what he had done.
 What was he thinking by breaking up with you?
 He loved you.
 He loved you, so why would he think the answer was to break up?
 He wanted to show you he was determined to have you back, no matter what it took.
 He only hoped you still wanted it, too.

 I’d go hungry; I’d go black and blue,

 And I’d go crawling down the avenue.

 He knocked on the door but you didn’t answer.
 He wiped his sweaty hands on his jeans, trying to peek slightly through the front glass, but the house seemed quiet.
 He turned around then sat on the front steps.
 He wasn’t leaving until he had seen you and spoken to you.
 He had to make sure you knew how he felt, then you could decide what would happen next.

 As he sat nervously, wringing his fingers until they ached, he looked and saw you walking along the sidewalk, then stop as you saw him sitting on your steps.
 When your eyes met his, you saw the same look he had the day in the little shop.
 The same look from the last time you had spoken, when you broke up.
 Sadness and desperation.

 Now Harry was standing in your kitchen, as you handed him a cold bottle of water from the fridge.
 You leaned your back against the fridge and faced Harry, who was leaning his backside against your kitchen island.
 For the longest moment, neither of you said a word.
 You simply looked at each other, having the same thoughts but nervous to speak.
 Could he see how nervous you were?
 How your hands were shaking?
 It had been a little over three months since the two of you had been in a room alone together.
 Three months since you had mutually decided it would be best to break up before Harry left.
 Three months since the last time you made love.